Who we are

 - long-term medical conditions, such as epilepsy or Chronic Fatigue Syndrome

-If you have a temporary condition (eg you've broken a limb or have an injury), you will not be able to register with us, but can apply for support in exams.
+If you have a temporary condition (eg you've broken a limb or have an injury), you will not be able to register with us, we recommend contacting an advisor for instructions.
 For details, check the Individual exam arrangements page.

 If you've missed an assessment or submitted coursework late because of serious, unforeseen circumstances that were outside your control, you can submit a mitigating circumstances claim.